-The value of the Fund over the last ten years is shown in the chart below:
+The value of the Fund's assets has more than doubled over the last ten years, as shown in the chart below:

 The Fund is invested to meet liabilities over the medium to long-term and therefore its performance should be judged over a corresponding period.
 Annual returns can be volatile, as seen in 2008/09 and do not necessarily indicate the underlying health of the Fund.